 \subsubsection{Recovery Experiment}

 In the recovery experiment, we compare the true reward function, the optimal policy, and the optimal value with ones derived from expert demonstrations under the four methods.
-Since our approach is an average of all the outcomes which are prone to imitate the true optimal value from expert demonstrations, we use the mean of reward conditional probability distribution for SIRL and DSIRL as a comparison.
+Since our approach is an average of all the outcomes prone to imitate the actual optimal value from expert demonstrations, we use the mean of reward conditional probability distribution for SIRL and DSIRL as a comparison.

-In Figure \ref{Fig1}, the EVD of the optimal values in the last row are 48.9, 31.1, 33.7 and 11.3 for four methods respectively, and the covariances of GMM model for SIRL and DSIRL are limited up to 5.53 and 1.36 on each coordinate respectively.
-It yields that in a highly nonlinear inverse problem, the recovery abilities of SIRL and DISRL are better than MaxEnt's and DeepMaxEnt's respectively.
-The reason is mainly because Monte Carlo mechanism in our approach alleviates the problem of getting stuck in local minima by allowing random exit from it.
+In Figure \ref{Fig1}, the EVD of the optimal values in the last row are 48.9, 31.1, 33.7, and 11.3 for four methods, respectively, and the covariances of the GMM model for SIRL and DSIRL are limited up to 5.53 and 1.36 on each coordinate respectively.
+It yields that in a highly nonlinear inverse problem, the recovery abilities of SIRL and DISRL are better than MaxEnt's and DeepMaxEnt's, respectively.
+The reason is mainly that the Monte Carlo mechanism in our approach alleviates the problem of getting stuck in local minima by allowing random exits.